andreaferretti/factor-tutorial/README.md

       bi spawn
     ] each

-Instead of `spawn` we can also use `in-thread` which uses a dummy thread name and discards the returned thread, simplifying the above to
+Instead of `spawn`, we can also use `in-thread` which uses a dummy thread name and discards the returned thread, simplifying the above to

     18 [0,b) [
       [ wait-and-print ] curry in-thread